Hetland Municipality: General information

 The parish of Hetland was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 July 1922, the northwestern district of the municipality (population: 1,256) was separated to form the new municipality of Randaberg.
-This split left Hetland with 10,167 residents.
-The port city of Stavanger was located along the Gandsfjorden, adjacent to Hetland and as the city expanded over the years, areas of Hetland were annexed to join the city.
+On 1 July 1922, the northwestern district of the municipality (population: 1,256) was separated to form the new Randaberg Municipality.
+This split left Hetland Municipality with 10,167 residents.
+The port city of Stavanger was located along the Gandsfjorden, adjacent to Hetland Municipality and as the city expanded over the years, areas of Hetland Municipality were annexed to join the city.
 Such changes happened in 1867, 1879, 1906, 1923, and 1953.
-Also on 1 January 1912, a small area in Høyland municipality (population: 41) was transferred to Hetland.
+Also on 1 January 1912, a small area in Høyland Municipality (population: 41) was transferred to Hetland.

-On 1 January 1965, there were many major municipal changes in Norway due to the work of the Schei Committee.
-On that date, Hetland municipality was dissolved and its lands were transferred to its neighbors.
-The parts of Hetland located east of the Gandsfjorden, namely the districts of Riska and Dale (population: 2,077) were merged into a much larger Sandnes municipality.
-The rest of Hetland, located on the west side of the fjord (population: 20,861) was merged into the municipality of Stavanger, greatly expanding its size.
+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1965, Hetland Municipality was dissolved and its lands were divided between Sandnes Municipality (lands east of the Gandsfjord) and Stavanger Municipality (lands west of the Gandsfjord).

+The following areas were merged to form a larger Sandnes Municipality: